Cbyernus/SteamVR/SteamVR-Input.md

 This structure describes one active action set for a given frame.

 * `ulActionSet` - The handle of an action set to activate.
 * `ulRestrictedToDevice` - The device to restrict `ulActionSet` to.
 This is generally k_ulInvalidInputValueHandle.
 If it set, it could be the handle for /user/hand/left or /user/hand/right.
+This lets you bind different action sets to individual controllers (hands).
 * `ulSecondaryActionSet` - If ulRestrictedToDevice is set, this is the alternate action set to use for all other devices in the system.

 `EVRInputError IVRInput::GetDigitalActionData( VRActionHandle_t action, InputDigitalActionData_t *pActionData, uint32_t unActionDataSize )`